bitm4ncer/scatalog/README.md

 - Browse entire catalogs of any label on Spotify

-- Explore related artists and their other labels and add them to your search
+- Explore related artists and their other labels.

 - Sort and search catalogs